dsc-courses/dsc80-2023-wi/project3.md

 7. Ask and answer a question about the dataset using a hypothesis test or permutation test, being sure to discuss uncertainty of your result and possible shortcomings of your approach.
 8. Conclude with how you might improve your work and what data you might use to do so.
 9. Submit a **PDF version of your notebook** to Gradescope.
 More details in the [Rubric and Submission](#rubric-and-submission) section.
+10. TODO

 <!-- ## How to Organize and Submit Your Work for Grading -->

-Now that you have a rough overview of what you are going to be doing in the project, the following sections will talk about the specific items you will need in your project. **Read the following sections carefully!**.
+Now that you have a rough overview of what you are going to be doing in the project, the following sections will talk about the specific items you will need in your project. **Read the following sections carefully!**

 ### Summary of Findings
 Each of the following steps should be summarized in the **Summary of Findings** section at the top of your project notebook.
 Your summary must: